Skip to main content

 Closing languages

-If you have not enabled the Auto-close languages switch when creating a task, the contributors have to mark languages as done when they are 100% completed.
-Once a translator marks language as completed (using the Incoming task widget), project admins will receive an email notification.
+If the Auto-close languages option was not enabled when the task was created, contributors must manually mark languages as done once they are 100% completed.
+When a translator marks a language as completed through the Incoming task widget, project admins will receive an email notification.

 Closing tasks

-As all languages are closed (marked as completed) project admins may close the task to archive it.
-If the auto-close task option has been selected during the task creation, it will be closed automatically.
+Once all languages within a task are marked as completed, project admins can close the task to archive it.
+If the Auto-close task option was selected during task creation, the task will automatically close once all languages are completed.
+Note that once a task is closed, it cannot be reopened.

 Task filter